Spring Cleaning: The Ultimate Guide

-Ready to tackle your spring projects?
-Our handy guide breaks them down: Spring Cleaning & To-Dos (once-a-year tasks perfectly suited for spring), Exterior To-Dos (fix-ups and repairs for the outside of your home), and Room-by-Room Tasks (decluttering and cleaning tips for specific rooms).
+Welcome spring by giving your home a good deep clean.
+Our handy guide breaks down the must-do chores by: Spring Cleaning Checklist and To-Dos (once-a-year tasks perfectly suited for spring), Exterior Spring Cleaning Tips (fix-ups and repairs for the outside of your home), and Room-by-Room Cleaning Tips (decluttering and cleaning tips for specific rooms).

 Be sure to pick a cloudy day to wash windows.
-"If it's too sunny, the cleaning solution will dry too fast and you'll have streaks," says Donna Smallin, author of Cleaning Plain & Simple (Storey Publishing, 2005).
-For a window-washing solution, Smallin combines 1/2 cup of sudsy ammonia (which is a specific type of ammonia), 1 pint of rubbing alcohol, 1 teaspoon of dishwashing liquid, and 1 gallon of water.
+"If it's too sunny, the cleaning solution will dry too fast and you'll have streaks," says Donna Smallin, author and cleaning expert.
+Water and a microfiber cloth will clean windows more effectively than chemicals.

 Sliding glass door tracks probably aren't the first spots you'd think to clean, but you'll appreciate having done it before the outdoor entertaining season gets into full swing.
 Smallin suggests scrubbing the tracks with an old, dry toothbrush to loosen debris, then using your vacuum hose to remove it.
 Finish with a wet sponge.

-You may overlook these surfaces on a daily basis, but once a year, give your baseboards, door frames, and walls a good scrub-down.
+You may overlook these surfaces on a daily basis, but once a year, give your baseboards, door frames, and walls a good thorough cleaning.
 Wash them with a sponge and a squirt of dishwashing liquid mixed in a bucket of warm water.

 To maintain a new carpet's warranty, you may need to have it cleaned professionally every 12-18 months, Smallin says.
 Otherwise, you can do it yourself by renting a deep cleaner or buying a professional-style model designed for home use.